In-water Prevention Strategy

 |Personal Protective Equipment||$|

 The costs of installing and maintaining an artificial circulation or mechanical mixing system are relatively high (mostly due to operating costs for successful applications) and dependent on the type of equipment and local power rates (Bormans, Marsálek, and Jancula 2015).
-The use of photovoltaic technologies and availability of brand-named, solar-powered mechanical mixers may help mediate power costs.
-Some cost estimates can be found in Appendix C.2.
+The use of photovoltaic technologies and availability of brand-name, solar-powered mechanical mixers may help mediate power costs.
+Some cost estimates can be found in Appendix C.2 of HCB-1 (ITRC 2021).

 REGULATORY AND POLICY CONSIDERATIONS